 Sweet Pastry Crust:

-thick.
+roll the pastry into a 10 inch (25 cm) round.
 To prevent the pastry from sticking to

 the counter and to ensure uniform thickness, keep lifting up and turning the